-- I understand that all use of the school system's laptops/tablets must be for educational purposes and students are not to use the device for personal, commercial, or business use. - I understand that I am accountable for and assume full responsibility for the care of the device. - · I understand that I assume full responsibility for the security of the device on and off school premises. - I understand that I assume full responsibility for reporting to the teacher, Media Specialist, or school Administrator if a device is lost, stolen, or damage. - I understand that Students will be offered an optional insurance plan to cover accidental damage, loss, or stolen devices. - I understand the optional insurance plancovers two devices per year and if a third device is stolen, lost, or damaged, the student will become a "day-user" and will be provided a device at school, but cannot take a device off-campus. - I understand that a Student without optional insurance will be assessed a fee to cover a damaged, lost, or stolen device.
+- · I understand that all use of the school system's laptops/tablets must be for educational purposes and students are not to use the device for personal, commercial, or business use. - · I understand that I am accountable for and assume full responsibility for the care of the device. - · I understand that I assume full responsibility for the security of the device on and off school premises. - I understand that I assume full responsibility for reporting to the teacher, Media Specialist, or school Administrator if a device is lost, stolen, or - I understand that Students will be offered an optional insurance plan to cover accidental damage, loss, or stolen devices. - I understand the optional insurance plan covers two devices per year and if a third device is stolen, lost, or damaged, the student will become a "day-user" and will be provided a device at school, but cannot take a device off-campus. - I understand that a Student without optional insurance will be assessed a fee to cover a damaged, lost, or stolen device.

-Please review the entirety of the One-to-One Handbook and sign below stating that you have read and support the expectations stated therein.
+Please review the entirety of the One-to-O expectations stated therein. ne Handbook and sign below stating that you have read and s upport the

-Check if the student will be a Day-User Check if the student will be a Take-Home User
+Check if the student will be a Day-User Check if the st udent will be a Take-Home User

 Student's Name (print first and last name):

-School: Grade:Homeroom Teacher:
+School: Grade: Homeroom Teacher:

 Student Signature Parent/Guardian Signature

 Home Address: City/State/Zip:

 Phone Number:

 RCSS Use Only:

-Date of Issue:Device Type: Serial #:
+Date of Issue:Device Ty pe: Serial #: -

-Asset Tag #: SID#300:
+Asset Tag #: SID# 30 0: